michal-bures/konkr_data/ai-chatter/default.md

 - I guess I still owe you one, but don't push it.
 - Oh, I get it.
 This is your way of saying "hello", isn't it?
 - I'm not mad, just disappointed.
+- You're joking, right?
+- With allies like these, who needs enemies...

 > invaded, suffered major damage, was friendly, friendly, angry reaction
 - Wait what?...